shannonlabumn/shannonlabumn.github.io/currentmembers.md

 </figure>

 John Larsen is a researcher in Shannon Lab, and graduate of the University of Minnesota who majored in History, with a focus on the weaponization of food.
-John’s duties in the lab consist of greenhouse planning and management,  data analysis, and is the lab’s in-house cider maker.
+John’s duties in the lab consist of managing and running Shannon Lab's tissue culture bank, greenhouse planning and management, and is the lab’s in-house cider maker.
 In his free time, John likes to read, play and listen to music, and talk your ear off when it comes to craft cider. </p>
  <br/>
  <br/>
  <br/>